Skip to main content

 Should you wash eggs?

 To wash or not to wash?
 This egg debate has yet to be definitively settled.
-In reality, the answer to whether you should wash eggs are not is: it depends.
+The answer to whether you should wash eggs or not is: it depends.

 Considering the fact that eggs sold in the UK are required to be produced, handled, washed and sanitised in a way that meets the EHO hygiene and food safety standards, some people believe that cleaning eggs is not necessary.6